jqhoogland/open-dictionary/wiktionary/README.md

 # Wiktionary API

-This is a **non-official** Wiktionary API client written in Python.
+> This is a **non-official** Wiktionary API client written in Python.
+>

-This is very early & very non-stable.
-Breaking changes will come regularly.
+> This is very non-stable.
+Expect many breaking changes.

 ## ❓ How it works

 Wiktionary articles contain lots of internal structure in the form of [templates](https://meta.wikimedia.org/wiki/Help:Template).
-With a bit of manual pruning, we convert these templates into Wiktionary-agnostic ["semantic triples"](https://en.wikipedia.org/wiki/Semantic_triple).
+With a bit of manual pruning, we convert these templates into Wiktionary-agnostic ["semantic triples"](https://en.wikipedia.org/wiki/SemanticTriple).
+(These use a new [ontology for natural language](/ontology)).

+(Note: they're not perfect triples yet.)

-Then, with [SPARQL](https://en.wikipedia.org/wiki/SPARQL) and tools built on top of it, like [GraphQL-LD](https://github.com/rubensworks/GraphQL-LD.js), we can query the data consistently.
+Then, with [SPARQL](https://en.wikipedia.org/wiki/SPARQL) and tools built on top of it ([GraphQL-LD](https://github.com/rubensworks/GraphQL-LD.js)), we can query the data consistently.

 In actual fact, there's a bit more going on: we look at context (so section headings & also crawl standard wikilinks and non-templated information).